Originally published on August 25, 2016, updated July 29, 2020

 As competition heats up in the eCommerce merchant space, it’s important to have some tools to help you differentiate your business and products.
 That’s where sponsored ads and campaign optimization come in.
 But how do you get started?

-Wes Grudzien, founder of ezonomy and co-founder of Lullaby Lane, sat down with eComEngine to talk about advertising on Amazon.
+Wes Grudzien, founder of ezonomy and co-founder of Lullaby Lane, sat down with eComEngine to talk about Amazon Sponsored Product ads and advice for advertising on Amazon.

 (Note, Wes is now the founder and head of Marketplace Ninjas - check them out on our Partners Page!)